 - Lady in White is about a boy meeting a Ghoul who happens to be a ghost of a little girl who got strangled.

 - Twilight: Girl meets vampire and werewolf and love triangle ensues.

 - Bloodsucking Fiends: Boy meets freshly turned vampire on the rebound.

-- Demon In My View by Amelia Atwater-Rhodes features girl-meets-vampire, like Twilight.
+- Demon in My View by Amelia Atwater-Rhodes features girl-meets-vampire.

 - The Peony Lantern: Boy meets ghost.
 She takes him with her.
 Although it may have just been an elaborate hoax made up by his servant so he can steal a solid gold talisman from the local temple.

 - The Immortal Rules has as its protagonist a newly turned vampire struggling with her new life in a post-apocalyptic world.
 This trope comes to the fore when she meets and eventually falls in love with the adopted son of a priest leading a small group of survivors to find a legendary city.
 Unfortunately both the priest and his son believe that vampires are unholy demons that must be destroyed without hesitation, so it makes the reveal a little awkward to say the least. though by the end, he has at least accepted her vampirism once he knows the story behind it.